Phone: (207) 786-6063 | Email: firstname.lastname@example.org

 As the first assistant baseball coach in Elmira College's history, Deshler organized and maintained a national recruiting database while also running the school's youth baseball camps.
 Deshler monitored both the academic and athletic progress of the Elmira baseball players.
 He helped the school double its win total in the second year of the program's history.

 For the past three summers, Deshler has served as the head coach of the Murells Inlet Longboards of the Beach Collegiate Baseball League.
 For the Longboards he recruits talent from all across the country and oversees all baseball operations.

 Prior to joining Elmira College, Deshler served as an assistant baseball coach at MIT from 2012-2014.
 He traveled the country for MIT recruiting student athletes and organized and help run all practices.
 Deshler helped lead MIT to its first ever NEWMAC title and back-to-back NCAA regional appearances.

 Deshler is a 2011 graduate of Brandeis University where he earned a Bachelor of Arts in American Studies and a Minor in Business.
 He served as the baseball team's captain his senior year.

-Jeff Benson enters his seventh season as an assistant coach in the Bates College baseball program in 2017-18, working with the team’s outfielders and hitters.
+Jeff Benson enters his eighth season as an assistant coach in the Bates College baseball program in 2019, working with the team’s outfielders and hitters.

 A 1979 graduate of the University of Maine at Farmington, Benson played baseball for the Beavers.
 He served as an assistant coach at St. Joseph’s College of Maine from 1987-90 and worked as an umpire through Maine’s chapter of the Collegiate Baseball Umpires Assigning Organization for 15 years.

-The athletic director at Edward Little High School, Benson resides in Auburn with his wife Jody.
+The former athletic director at Oxford Hills and Edward Little High Schools, Benson resides in Auburn with his wife Jody.